ShepleySound/scryfall-images-script/README.md

 Thanks to [Scryfall](https://scryfall.com/) for hosting such a robust source of _Magic_ data.

+Before using their data, please consult the [Scryfall API Documentation](https://scryfall.com/docs/api).

-Scryfall provides card data as part of the [Wizards of the Coast Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy)
+Scryfall provides card data as part of the [Wizards of the Coast Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy).